Beyond Sláinte, Prost or Budmo, here are three kinds of toasts to keep in your pocket.

 Your mind scrambles for something, anything.
 Everyone.
 Is.
 Staring.

-Following is a guide to turning yourself into the go-to toaster, providing you with the three kinds of toasts you should always keep in your pocket (with examples) so that the next time everyone raises their glass and turns to you, you kill it.
+Following is a guide to turning yourself into the go-to toaster, providing you with the three kinds of toasts you should always keep in your pocket.
+So the next time everyone raises their glass and turns to you, you kill it.

 Step One: Find Your Toast Material